rusthon/Rusthon/doc/source/tutorials/todo-list/adding-a-task/index.rst

 Adding a task
 #############

-This is inspired from `todomvc.com <http://todomvc.com/>`_, Still PythonJS has not, at the time of writring, the code written to compete with such frameworks, nor does it has an equivalent of Django for the frontend.

-The exercice is interesting has it allows to write a page with user interaction that can be useful.

 In what follows we will setup an application that allows the user to create a list of tasks.

 Getting started